 - Government and law.
-If a page informs readers about the law, local politics, voting and the like, it’s essential that it provides up-to-date and accurate information.
+If a page informs readers about the law, local politics, voting, and the like, it must provide up-to-date and accurate information.

 - Associations.
-Pages making claims about people based on qualities such as ethnicity, race, nationality, religion, age, disability, gender and gender identity, sexual orientation or veteran status are closely monitored to protect users.
+Pages making claims about people based on qualities such as ethnicity, race, nationality, religion, age, disability, gender and gender identity, sexual orientation, or veteran status get closely monitored to protect users.

 Google also considers sites and pages related to “big decisions or important aspects of people’s lives… such as fitness and nutrition, housing information, choosing a college, finding a job, etc.” as YMYL.

-In an interview, Google’s John Mueller confirmed the importance of prioritizing E-A-T for YMYL topics, saying, “…Especially for medical topics, anything that’s a little more critical, I would also keep in mind everything around the E-A-T. So the expertise, authoritativeness, and trustworthiness.”
+In an interview, Google’s John Mueller confirmed the importance of prioritizing E-E-A-T for YMYL topics, saying, “…Especially for medical topics, anything that’s a little more critical, I would also keep in mind everything around the E-E-A-T. So the expertise, authoritativeness, and trustworthiness.”

-With all the time and attention Google puts into determining a site’s E-A-T, you might assume it to be one of Google’s notorious ranking factors.
+With all the time and attention Google puts into determining a site’s E-E-A-T, you might assume it to be one of Google’s notorious ranking factors.

 Here’s why it technically isn’t.

-E-A-T can’t be measured by a single metric — it requires a comprehensive look at several factors, such as author expertise, site quality, and overall brand image.
-For this reason, E-A-T can’t be considered a direct ranking factor.
+A single metric can’t measure E-E-A-T — it requires a comprehensive look at several factors, such as the quality of authors, the site itself, brand image, etc. This is why it can’t be considered a direct ranking factor.

 However, indirectly, it works almost exactly the same as a ranking factor.
 The process just looks different.

-Google’s Search Quality Raters look at authors and site authority signals to inform Google’s algorithm, which ultimately helps pages with better E-A-T rank.
+Google’s Search Quality Raters look at authors and site authority signals to inform Google’s algorithm, which ultimately helps pages with better E-E-A-T rank.

-If those pages have additional positive signals (i.e., lots of relevant backlinks), this can help Google verify the site’s E-A-T and continue to rank it above other competitors.
+If those pages have additional positive signals (i.e., lots of relevant backlinks), this can help Google verify the site’s E-E-A-T and continue to rank it above other competitors.

-So there you have it — even though it isn’t technically one of Google’s ranking factors, Google rewards excellent E-A-T. Next, to help you earn Google’s trust, we’ll walk through some strategies to elevate your E-A-T.
+So there you have it — even though it isn’t technically one of Google’s ranking factors, Google rewards excellent E-E-A-T. Next, to help you earn Google’s trust, we’ll walk through some strategies to elevate your E-E-A-T.

-If you aren’t confident your site has established sufficient E-A-T, don’t stress.
+If you aren’t confident your site has established sufficient E-E-A-T, don’t stress.
 There’s always an opportunity to build it.
-In fact, establishing E-A-T should be an ongoing process, and you should never settle for “good enough.”
+In fact, establishing E-E-A-T should be an ongoing process, and you should never settle for “good enough.”

-Let’s take a look at some proven ways you can start enhancing your E-A-T and proving to Google that you deserve to be on top of the SERP.
+Let’s take a look at some proven ways you can start enhancing your E-E-A-T and proving to Google that you deserve to be on top of the SERP.